CADViewer/cadviewer-conversion-server/README.md

     5B: Ensure the folder with temporary files ***/converters/files*** has full read and write permissions.

-6. Run by using the *npm start* script or *node cadviewer_server* from the command line.
+6. Run by using the *npm start* script or *node app* from the command line.

 7: The CAD converter [AutoXchange 2025](https://cadviewer.com/alldownloads/autoxchange), - and other converters -, needs to be installed and referenced through the configuration file.
 The converters typically are in the /cadviewer-conversion-server/converters/ folder structure and comes pre-installed with this package.
 If using ***autodetect_*** under **2.** above, then paths will be set up automatically